 The children's homes were given names as follows:

 During the 1920s and 1930s, the village housed up more than 1,500 children at any one time.
-The Orphan Homes continued operating much as Quarrier had begun until the early 1980s, over 30,000 children were cared for during that period.
+The Orphan Homes site continued operating much as Quarrier had begun it until the early 1980s, with over 30,000 children were cared for during that period.
 Of that total, over 7,000 had emigrated to Canada or Australia.
 However, with changes in child-care practice and legislation, numbers residing at the village declined steadily from the 1970s onwards.
 The Quarriers organisation now directs its efforts to providing a wide range of social care services throughout Scotland.

 - See the Quarriers enquiry web page